BSL

 3. Safeguarding

-Children and young people with disabilities are more likely to be abused than their non-disabled peers, and they are also less likely to receive the protection and support if they have been mistreated.
+Children and young people with disabilities are more likely to be abused than their non-disabled peers, and they are also less likely to receive protection and support if they have been mistreated.
 When working with deaf and impaired children, professionals often have trouble spotting safeguarding risks.

 Everyone who works with deaf and disabled children must understand how to safeguard them from those who would take advantage of their heightened vulnerability.
-The same is true in safeguarding adults who are deaf or are disabled such that they have to use BSL to communicate.
+The same is true in safeguarding adults who are deaf or are disabled, such that they have to use BSL to communicate.

 One of the biggest factors that will allow you to safeguard people against such threats is direct communication.
-Without knowing BSL, you’ll always have to use another channel to communicate with them which will always risk leaving crucial gaps during translation.
+Without knowing BSL, you’ll always have to use another channel to communicate with them, which will always risk leaving crucial gaps during translation.

 So, if you’re working in an environment that exposes you to people who communicate in signs, start learning BSL.
 It will make your role much more effective and you’ll feel satisfied empowering your clients and their needs.

-4. BSL as a career
+4. BSL as a Career

-If you’re under the impression that building a career on sign language is impractical, think again.
+If you’re under the impression that building a career in sign language is impractical, think again.
 Take a good look at the stats and facts we’ve provided in this discussion.
 To refresh your memory, take a look at the following chart.

 Estimates say that, by 2035, there will be 14.2 million adults in the UK.
 So, we need trained manpower to serve all these people.
 As you can see, you can definitely build a successful career here while also lending a hand in helping people.